marcelorcorrea/image-downloader/README.md

 ######Adding into your classpath
-Here's an example of how to use image-downloader from your project:
+Here's an example of how to use image-downloader in your project:

-First you need to implement ``ImageDownloaderCallback`` interface and its methods:
+First you need to implement ``ImageDownloaderListener`` interface and its methods:

     void onTaskStart(int numberOfImages);